EN

 Building a Sustainable

-To establish a supportive industrial ecosystem for "Old House Space Regeneration" and reclaim the role of old buildings in modern cities through comprehensive planning and integration.
+To establish a support network for adaptive reuse and reclaim the role of old buildings in modern cities through comprehensive planning and integration.

 WORKS